 Is chlorine treatment of the water causing the lead joints to dissolve?

-We can't say for certain whether chlorine treatment is a contributing factor to dissolved lead in the water.
+We can't say for certain whether chlorine treatment is a contributing factor to lead in the water.

 Why do we still have old and damaged pipes supplying drinking water in Christchurch?